nledez/proxmox/README.md

 You need to manage a proxmox host with Ruby?
 This library is for you.

+!!!
+Warning, it's a experimental version.
+Some methods could be renamed !!!

 Current build:
 [![Build Status](https://travis-ci.org/nledez/proxmox.png)](https://travis-ci.org/nledez/proxmox)
 [![Coverage Status](https://coveralls.io/repos/nledez/proxmox/badge.png)](https://coveralls.io/r/nledez/proxmox)